 - Authorize the SaaS Security API app on the Facebook Third-Party Marketplace to access your account.
 This integration uses OAuth to generate the access token with the required read-only permissions that enable SaaS Security API to get metadata on the posts, comments, member profiles, and groups.

-For information on which automated remediation capabilities SaaS Security API supports with Workplace by Facebook, refer to Supported Applications with Remediation.
+For information on which automated remediation capabilities SaaS Security API supports with Workplace by Facebook, refer to Supported Content, Remediation and Monitoring.

 Add Workplace by Facebook App

 In order for SaaS Security API to scan assets, you must consent to the following permissions during the course of adding the Workplace by Facebook app: